gradle/actions/docs/dependency-submission.md

     - name: Generate and submit dependency graph
       uses: gradle/actions/dependency-submission@v3
 ```

+### Gradle execution

+To generate a dependency graph, the `dependency-submission` action must perform a Gradle execution that resolves
+the dependencies of the project.
+All dependencies that are resolved in this execution will be included in the
+generated dependency graph.
+By default action executes a built-in task that is designed to resolve all build dependencies
+(`:ForceDependencyResolutionPlugin_resolveAllDependencies`).

+The action looks for a Gradle project in the root of the workspace, and executes this project with
+the Gradle wrapper, if configured for the project.
+If the wrapper is not configured, whatever `gradle` available
+on the command-line will be used.

+The action provides the ability to override the Gradle version and task to execute, as well as provide
+additional arguments that will be passed to Gradle on the command-line.
+See [Configuration Parameters](#configuration-parameters) below.

 ### Publishing a Develocity Build Scan® from your dependency submission workflow

 You can automatically publish a free Develocity Build Scan on every run of `gradle/actions/dependency-submission`.